-- identifying, evaluating, and selecting, or recommending that our board of directors approve, nominees for election to our board of directors and its committees: - approving the retention of director search firms; - evaluating the performance of our board of directors and of individual directors; - · considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - evaluating the adequacy of our corporate governance practices and reporting; and - overseeing an annual evaluation of the board's performance.
+- identifying, evaluating, and selecting, or recommending that our board of directors approve, nominees for election to our board of directors and its committees; - approving the retention of director search firms; - evaluating the performance of our board of directors and of individual directors; - · considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - evaluating the adequacy of our corporate governance practices and reporting; and - overseeing an annual evaluation of the board's performance.

-Our nominating and corporate governance committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of Nasdaq.
+Our nominating and corporate governance committee operates under a written charter that satisfies the applicable listing standards of Nasdaq.